alvachien/alvachien.github.io/about.md

 ---

 ### About Site
-Write Time Down, Align with Heart. an Alva Chien's Blog.
+Write Time Down, Alongside with Heart. an Alva Chien's Blog.

 ### About Me